mavjz/mavjz/README.md

 ## Hi 👋✨

 ### About Me
-🌟 Hey there!
-I'm Maja, a 21-year-old university student with ambitions of becoming a frontend developer.
+🌟 I'm Maja, a 21-year-old university student with ambitions of becoming a frontend developer.

 ### Connect with Me
 📧 **Email:** maja.miaskiewicz@gmail.com